Pharmacy Professionals > Scope of Practice > Evolution of Pharmacy Scope of Practice

 2012

-In October 2012, the provincial government first announced regulations that expanded the role of pharmacists in Ontario, giving them the authority to use their professional judgment to:
+In October 2012, the provincial government announced regulations under the Pharmacy Act, 1991 that expanded the role of pharmacists in Ontario, giving them the authority to:

-- Administer injections or inhalation (for the purpose of education or demonstration)
+• Administer injections or inhalations (for the purpose of education or demonstration)

 2016

-In December 2016, building on the success of the pharmacists’ participation in the administration of flu shots through the province’s Universal Influenza Immunization Program (UIIP), the provincial government enacted regulations that authorized pharmacists to administer 15 additional vaccines.
+In December 2016, building on the success of the pharmacists’ participation in the administration of flu shots through the province’s Universal Influenza Immunization Program (UIIP), the provincial government enacted regulations under the Pharmacy Act, 1991 that authorized pharmacists to:

 2020